 There have been four major sporting and cultural events in Saudi Arabia that permitted 9,000 tourists from the U.S. and other major traveling nations to be issued one-off eVisas, allowing them access to the previously restricted country.
 These events included the Formula E Motor Racing competition, the King Abdul Aziz Camel Festival, an Italian Super Cup football match in Jeddah and the Winter at Tantora festival in the ancient desert city of Al-Ula.

-After the success of this initial trial period, the government has taken steps to start development of a permanent electronic visa system which hopes to be in place by the end of the year.
+After the success of this initial trial period, the government has taken steps to start the development of a permanent electronic visa system that hopes to be in place by the end of the year.

 Who will be eligible for a Saudi Arabia eVisa?

 Those citizens who will have the opportunity to visit Saudi Arabia visa include tourists from the U.S., Europe, Japan, and China.
 Although in the past, the Kingdom of Saudi Arabia has focused its efforts on easing access for Muslim travelers heading for Mecca, the government has seized the opportunity to now open their borders to western travelers in order to improve the economy and diversify in keeping with the Vision 2030 plan created by Crown Prince Mohammed bin Salman.

 The easing of access to Saudi Arabia for American, European, Japanese, and Chinese tourists will not only allow for a more diverse economy but will also improve the international reputation of the country.

 While the Saudi government invests in new technology to create the electronic visa programs they will need, the country is preparing to welcome tourists from around the globe by investing in new international events, such as concerts, sporting activities, etc. as well as constructing new attractions, like the mega-theme park near Riyadh, that is aiming to draw in crowds of up to 1.5 million visitors a year.